SS Vaterland (1913): Reconstruction

 The US Shipping Board was by the end of the war encumbered with surplus tonnage and government sponsored shipping companies.
 On 17 December 1919 the International Mercantile Marine (IMM) signed a contract with the United States Shipping Board's Emergency Fleet Corporation (EFC) that IMM as agent would supervise the plans and specifications for complete rehabilitation of the ship.
 That work was done by the construction department of IMM assisted by two committees of leading ship yard representatives, one to address general reconditioning and the other to address conversion from coal to oil as fuel.
 The result was issued on 9 April 1920 to six commercial and two Navy yards.
 Only one bid was returned by Todd Shipbuilding Corporation and the Boston Navy Yard responded with an estimate.
 Costs and work in yards were at a peak and the EFC decided to await a more favorable time to solicit new bids.

 The EFC directed the agents in March 1921 to prepare a new set of specifications for a fully operational ship, including all necessary articles such as table and silverware, linens and books.
 The IMM construction department was thoroughly familiar with the ship including specifications for machinery repair which were not in the original request for bids.
-Blueprints for the original construction had not been received from Germany under the Versailles Treaty and the price now asked by the German builders, $1,000,000, was deemed outrageous so that an army of workers measured every part of the ship until a new set of prints had been made.
+Blueprints for the original construction had not been received from Germany under the Versailles Treaty and the price now asked by the German builders, $1,000,000, was deemed outrageous so an army of workers measured every part of the ship until a new set of prints had been made.
 On 31 October 1921 the new solicitation went out with bids due on 29 December 1921.
 The EFC postponed the bid opening to 30 December and accepted the bid of the Newport News Shipbuilding & Dry Dock Company in Newport News, Virginia, for $6,135,575 which was $3,334,000 less than the Boston Navy Yard's estimate and $5,145,000 less than the commercial bid received for the original despite that not including any work on machinery or incidentals such as table service and linens.
 On 15 February 1922 the contract was awarded to include $515,000 for machinery repair, for a total of $6,116,000 with a separate award to Gimbel Brothers of New York of $546,366.63 for the equipping the Steward's department with the incidental items.
 The total awarded was $6,656,366.63.
 At the same time Gibbs Brothers Inc., later named Gibbs & Cox, hired to oversee the work leading to the contract, were awarded $1,518,058.37 for agency fees, inspection, audits and accounting and miscellaneous repairs leading up to awarding the contract.